 Example of F.E.A.R

 F.E.A.R is False Evidence Appearing Real.
-It’s when our mind tricks us into thinking something is real when it’s not.
+Our mind tricks us into thinking something is real when it’s not.
 F.E.A.R can be caused by many things, including stress, anxiety, and panic attacks.

 What Is Fear?